MILWAUKEE — Rider pushing for safer roads after falling off E-Scooter downtown.

 TODAY’S TMJ4 reached out to Froedtert and Ascension Wisconsin about the number of scooter-related accidents they’ve seen.
 A representative with Froedert said they haven’t seen patient with scooter-related injuries come in.
 Ascension said they’ve seen a few, but not a large influx of patients.

-has also been set up to help with recovery costs.
+A gofundme has also been set up to help with recovery costs.